pdimens/harpy/docs/Commands/preprocess.md

 order: 9
 ---

-# :icon-versions: Preprocess Raw Sequences
+# :icon-versions: preprocess

 Sequences that come off of a sequencer are typically not ready for analytical use.
 If the data hasn't already been separated out by sample, you need to do that first.
 If you're using linked-read data, you then need to identify the linked-read barcodes and pull them out of the sequence.
-Below describes the workflows for the original haplotagging protocol published by Meier et _al._ (2021), along with the one we're developed at Cornell University (Iqbal et _al._, in prep).
+Below describes the workflows for the original haplotagging protocol published by Meier et _al._ (2021), along with the one we're developing at Cornell University (Iqbal et _al._, in prep).

 ## gih